syncfusion-content/blazor-docs/blazor/kanban/responsive-mode.md

 ---
 layout: post
 title: Responsive Mode in Blazor Kanban Component | Syncfusion
-description: Learn about Responsive Mode in Blazor Kanban component of Syncfusion, and more details.
+description: Learn here all about Responsive Mode in Syncfusion Blazor Kanban component and more.
 platform: Blazor
 control: Kanban
 documentation: ug
 ---

-# Responsive mode
+# Responsive Mode in Blazor Kanban Component

 The Kanban component has support for responsive behavior based on the client browser's width and height.